galessi5150/Basic-Weather-Card/README.md

 Future Plans

-This was a one off project.
-I have no future plans for it but if you want some ideas for further customization you could by
+This was a one-off project.
+I have no plans for it but, if you want some ideas for further customization you could by

   -Adding a feature to clear the search history.

   -Including more weather data like humidity and wind speed.

-  -Implementing a dark mode for better user experience.
+  -Implementing a dark mode for a better user experience.